AdobeDocs/workfront.en/help/classic/resource-mgmt/workload-balancer/locate-workload-balancer.md

    When accessing the Workload Balancer from the custom tab, you can view it as if you were accessing it directly from one of its original areas listed in Step 1.

-1. (Optional) Share the custom tab in a Layout Template as described in Create and manage layout templates.
+1. (Optional) Share the custom tab in a Layout Template as described in  [Create and manage layout templates](../../administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md) .